Three types of amazing 'heavenly beings' are described in the Bible. They don't sound like anything that we'd normally think of as 'angels'!

 Certainly an amazing scene.
 Ezekiel's vision might seems strange, it might well be that human eyes and senses just can't properly describe the wonder of heaven.

-The Bible doesn't say how many Cherubim there are, but certain more than one!
+The Bible doesn't say how many Cherubim there are, but we're told that Ezekiel saw four - and there may be more than that!
 Their role is to guard God's Holy domain and presence from any sin and corruption.
 They are sometime known as the throne angels as they are seen to be around the throne of God 7.

 Hear us, O Shepherd of Israel, you who lead Joseph like a flock; you who sit